JuanPabloDiaz/freeForGeeks/README.md

 - [DB Designer](https://www.dbdesigner.net/) — Cloud-based Database schema design and modeling tool with a free starter plan of 2 Database models and ten tables per model.
 - [Deepnote](https://deepnote.com) - A new data science notebook.
 Jupyter is compatible with real-time collaboration and running in the cloud.
 The free tier includes unlimited personal projects, up to 750 hours of standard hardware, and teams with up to 3 editors.
 - [Diggernaut](https://www.diggernaut.com/) — Cloud-based web scraping and data extraction platform for turning any website to the dataset or working with it as an API.
 The free plan includes 5K page requests monthly.
+- [Hex](https://hex.tech/) - a collaborative data platform for notebooks, data apps, and knowledge libraries.
+Free community version with up to 3 authors and five projects.
+One compute profile per author with 4GB RAM.
+- [Observable](https://observablehq.com/) — a place to create, collaborate, and learn with data.
+Free: Unlimited notebooks, Unlimited publishing, Five editors per notebook.
+- [Prefect Cloud](https://www.prefect.io/cloud/) is a workflow orchestration tool empowering developers to build, observe, and react to data pipelines. it's a complete platform for dataflow automation.
+All plans include 20,000 free runs every month.
+That's enough to power ETL for most small businesses.
+- [Crawlbase](https://crawlbase.com/) — Crawl and scrape websites without proxies, infrastructure, or browsers.
+We solve captchas for you and prevent you from being blocked.
+The first 1000 calls are free of charge.

 ## APIs, Data, and ML